michael-collins/3d-digital-art-and-design--oer/_posts/agenda/2016-1-21-lighting-rendering-agenda.md

 ---
 layout: post
-title: Introduction to Modeling in Maya
+title: Lighting and Rendering in Maya
 categories: agenda
 comments: false
 published: true
-excerpt: Introduction to modeling in Autodesk Maya.
+excerpt: Introduction to lighting and rendering in Autodesk Maya.
 ---

 ###Agenda